pyepics/pyepics/doc/ca.rst

 module is somewhat familiar with Channel Access and knows where to consult the `Channel Access Reference Documentation
 <http://www.aps.anl.gov/epics/base/R3-14/11-docs/CAref.html>`_.
 This
-document mostly describe the differences with the C interface.
+document focuses on the differences with the C interface, assuming a general understanding of what the functions are meant to do.

 Name Mangling